MRJOHN5ON/SocialQAproject/README.md

 ## Tests
-- **Adding to Cart**: Tests the functionality of adding products to the shopping cart on the Amazon website.
-The `config.ts` file allows for easy swapping of the product link, enabling testing of any product.
-The adding to cart script is designed to handle different product situations, including whether the warranty panel is triggered.
-The expected cart count and item subtotal are dynamically adjusted based on whether a warranty is added or not.
+- **Adding to Cart**: There are two test files that handle the functionality of adding products to the shopping cart on the Amazon website:
+  - `addCartDenyWarranty.spec.ts`: This test verifies the process of adding a product to the cart while denying the warranty.
+It checks for the visibility of the "No Thanks" button, asserts the success message, verifies the cart count, and ensures the item subtotal is correct.
+  - `addCart2yearWarranty.spec.ts`: This test checks the process of adding a product to the cart while applying a 2-year warranty.
+It verifies that the warranty panel is triggered, checks the cart count, and ensures the item subtotal reflects the added warranty.

+  Both tests utilize the `config.ts` file, which contains URLs for products with and without warranties.
+This allows for easy swapping of product links, enabling testing of different scenarios without changing the test code itself.
 - **Product Searches**: Verifies the search functionality for products on Amazon.
 The tests cover various scenarios, including:
   - Searching for a product by text and submitting using the enter button.
   - Searching for a product by text and submitting by clicking the search button.